 HARRY POTTER SPEAKS OUT AT LAST:

-But more than that, it was the sight of his father's names and the names of all the other death eaters, and Draco couldn't help but think of all the atrocities that had been committed by these men in his nightmares, atrocities that always went completely unnoticed since no one was willing to believe Lucius Malfoy, philanthropist and pure blood wizard aristocracy, was wandering about murdering little muggle girls in their beds and turning heir parents skin inside out for the fun of it.
+But more than that, it was the sight of his father's name and the names of all the other Death Eaters, and Draco couldn't help but think of all the atrocities that had been committed by these men in his nightmares, atrocities that always went completely unnoticed since no one was willing to believe Lucius Malfoy, philanthropist and pureblood wizard aristocracy, was wandering about murdering little Muggle girls in their beds and turning their parents skin inside out for the fun of it.
 This...this was a very good thing.

-Draco struggled not to let out a sigh of relief and instead transfigured it into a contempt groan.
-He crumpled up the magazine and resolved to find a copy later so he could read properly.
+Draco struggled not to let out a sigh of relief and instead transformed it into a contempt groan.
+He crumpled up the magazine and resolved to find a copy later so he could read it properly.
 This was…a very good thing.

 Though Draco didn't show it, he was in a very good mood the rest of the day; almost as if he was happy enough for two people.
 Especially as by mid-morning, signs were up all over the castle saying: